Math Circles for Fall 2023.

 Grades 6-8, Room TMCB 197: This class is a more advanced version of the 4-6 class in which students learn and practice math with the main goal of encouraging students to enjoy math.
 Sixth-graders may choose either the 4-6 class or the 6-8 class.

-Math Circles will be held every Saturday from January 21st to April 15 except for April 1.
+Math Circles will be held every Saturday from September 16 until December 9 except for September 30 and November 25

 For directions to BYU and to the Talmage Building follow the link: https://math.byu.edu/~jarvis/get-to-byu-math.html

 1. Have Fun